Got a betta fish with fin rot?

 Fin rot is a bacterial or fungal infection (Aeromonas sp., Pseudomonas sp., or Vibrio sp.) that affects fish fins and sometimes, other areas of flesh.
 Usually, this results in weak, tattered fins that eventually start to tear and disintegrate.

-In most cases, fin rot is caused by poor water quality and infrequent water changes that weaken your betta’s immunity, and provide a breeding ground for bacteria, and invite infection.
+In most cases, fin rot is caused by poor water quality that weakens your betta’s immunity, and provides a perfect breeding ground for bacteria that invite infection.

 For most hobbyists, the treatment for fin rot is as simple as keeping up with complete clean water changes and improving water conditions.
 However, for more extreme cases, stronger treatment is recommended.